Emmanuel Vaughan-Lee is a Sufi teacher in the Naqshbandiyya-Mujaddidiyya Sufi Order.

 by Llewellyn Vaughan-Lee

-WATCH: These clips are from the Interview "Open Your Heart" with Llewellyn Vaughan-Lee and Oprah Winfrey for Super Soul Sunday on OWN: Oprah Winfrey Network, which premiered March 4th, 2012
+From the Interview "Open Your Heart" with Llewellyn Vaughan-Lee and Oprah Winfrey for Super Soul Sunday on OWN: Oprah Winfrey Network, which premiered March 4th, 2012

 Under the oaks at Oprah's home in California, Sufi mystic Llewellyn Vaughan-Lee defines Sufism and explains why it's about love and the heart.